About the Sennheiser HD 820

 When these headphones are released later this year, they will be one of the first to use a 4.4mm balanced headphone plug.
 This is the new industry standard connection for balanced headphone operation, and it promises to cut down on signal noise and distortion.
 At CES, Sennheiser powered these 'phones with the Sennheiser HDV 820 headphone amp via this connection.

 These two "820" devices — headphone and amp — were designed together in Sennheiser's German headquarters, so they pair up perfectly.
-Sennheiser includes two other cables to give you some connection options.
-One cable is terminated with a balanced XLR-4 plug, the other with an unbalanced 1/4" headphone plug.
+Sennheiser includes another cable with an unbalanced 1/4" headphone plug.
 There's even a miniplug adapter included — although I wouldn't recommend trying to drive this thoroughbred with your smartphone!

 - over-the-ear, closed-back design for spacious sound with tight, solid bass